ctestama/docker_drupalstack/README.md

 # Sweetstack

-A modified phpstack capable of running in OSX with docker-machine.
-You can find the original project at https://github.com/kasperisager/phpstack
+A modified PHPStack capable of running in OSX with docker-machine.
+You can find the original phpstack project at https://github.com/kasperisager/phpstack

+A huge thanks to kasperisager for the inspiration and great work in putting this together.

 ## What's inside